Joshuadrp/Optical-Detectors/README.md

-# Optical Detectors: Stellar Photometry Assignment
+# SPACE DETECTOR LABORATORY: OPTICAL DETECTORS ASSIGNMENT

 ## Overview
 This project implements a stellar photometry pipeline to process FITS images that were taken